+Caution: Implementers should be aware that recipients may not understand templates included at an unexpected location within a document.

 Declaring Business Rules that Limit Section Content

 In order to communicate that business rules have been applied to constrain the amount of information represented in the section of a document C-CDA Content Creators should explicitly clarify the time range of the included information in the human readable text for the section.